Won-gyu/MouseDodge/README.md

 - Implement Hero(has hp and movable by mouse), base Monster(has simple move patterns)
 - combine others' code

-B
+Scott Van Laar
 - Design Menu
 - Implement Score Rank system (save & load "rank.txt")
-- Implement extra features of Hero like making Hero invincible for 10 seconds when left mouse button is pressed (available only n times)
+- Implement extra features of Hero like making Hero invincible for 10 seconds when left mouse button is pressed (available only n times), etc.

 Zack Harrington
 - Implement complicated types of Monster like aimingMonster (following Hero for 3 seconds after created) and dynamicMonster (its radius gets big and small repeatedly)